 As a skilled phlebotomist your expertise will range from the science of blood circulation to the professionalism of giving quality patient care.
 Your work could include verifying patient identity, locating accessible veins, treating puncture sites and taking vital signs.
 A forecasted 25% increase in phlebotomy technician jobs between 2016 and 2026 is much faster than average for all occupations, according to the Bureau of Labor Statistics.

 Why Does Southeast Tech’s Phlebotomy Program Stand Out?

 You can achieve your goal to work in the medical field in 1 semester.
-STI’s phlebotomist training program teaches blood collection techniques, safe dermal punctures and strong interpersonal skills.
+STC’s phlebotomist training program teaches blood collection techniques, safe dermal punctures and strong interpersonal skills.
 These learning outcomes are backed by critical thinking and professional standards including:

 - Understanding anticoagulants